waitwalker/package_channel/example/README.md

-# packagechannel_example
+# package_channel_example

-Demonstrates how to use the packagechannel plugin.
+Demonstrates how to use the package_channel plugin.

 ## Getting Started